 Simple sugars will help you with short bursts of energy, while complex sugars will help sustain you over longer miles.
 Salts need to be replenished as you sweat them out to keep the levels of your body fluids constant.

-Maltodextrin is the most widely used sugar source in these products, and is also found in many processed foods.
+Maltodextrin is the most widely used sugar source in these products and is also found in many processed foods.
 It is easily digestible, and in the US, it is most commonly produced from cornstarch or potato starch.
 (In Europe, it is usually made from barley or wheat.
-So if you have gluten issues, be careful with this ingredient.
 When in doubt, contact the manufacturer and ask for the source of their product.)
-Maltodextrin is considered a polysaccharide, or complex carbohydrate.
-(Hammer Gel has “Long Chain Maltodextrin” on their label.
-By definition, all maltodextrin is long chain.)
+Maltodextrin is a polysaccharide, and a widely used carbohydrate source in these products and is also found in many processed foods.
+It is easily digestible.
+It is made by partial hydrolysis of starch and in the US, it is most commonly produced from cornstarch or potato starch.

-Brown Rice Syrup is considered to be a relatively healthy sweetener (polysaccharide), derived by culturing rice with enzymes to break down the starches.
-Like maltodextrin, it is broken down to maltose and glucose.
+Brown Rice Syrup is considered to be a relatively healthy sweetener, derived by culturing rice starch with enzymes to break down the starches into maltotriose, maltose, and d-glucose(dextrose) sugars.

-Honey gets its sweetness from sucrose and fructose.
+Honey gets its sweetness from fructose, d-glucose, and sucrose.
 It is considered to be very easily digestible.

 Tapioca Syrup is made from the yucca root.
-This monosaccharide is often used as a substitute for corn syrup, and acts as a thickening agent in many foods
+It is often used as a substitute for corn syrup and acts as a thickening agent in many foods.

 For all types of controversy, there is High Fructose Corn Syrup.
 It is derived from cornstarch, and usually is a combination of 55 percent fructose and 45 percent sucrose.
-The corn syrup is treated with an enzyme that converts glucose to fructose, which results in a sweeter product.
+The corn syrup is treated with an enzyme that converts d-glucose(dextrose) to fructose, which results in a sweeter product.
 It is almost impossible to find soft drinks, baked goods, and other processed foods without HFCS.
-It started showing up in US foods in the late 70’s to early 80’s when there was an overly abundant corn crop.
-It is very cheap to produce, and has a very long shelf life, so the food manufacturers love it.
+It started showing up in US foods in the late ’70s to early ’80s when there was an overly abundant corn crop.
+It is very cheap to produce and has a very long shelf life, so the food manufacturers love it.
 Studies correlate the increase in obesity in this country with the introduction of HFCS to the food supply.
-There’s a lot of controversy here as well as conflicting information.
+There’s a lot of controversies here as well as conflicting information.

-Bottom Line: For a good, quickly source of energy, there is no reason to hesitate to reach for one of the items listed in the following chart.
+Bottom Line: For a good, quick source of energy, there is no reason to hesitate to reach for one of the items listed in the following chart.

 Gel | Sugar Source(s) | Calories | Electrolytes | Total Carbs | Texture | Comments |